Levada do Caldeirao Verde and Inferno - Best Levada and Waterfall Hike in Madeira | Detailed Trail Description | 11 Tunnels

 Narrow and wet part after 20 minutes walk

 I hiked many Levada trails in Madeira.
 The Caldeirao Verde Levada plus Inferno is easy to reach from Funchal and the north of Madeira.
-If you don't mind a longer journey to the trailhead, this is the best Levada of all IMO.
-It took me 1.30 hours one way, and it was worth the long drive.
+If you don't mind a longer journey to the trailhead, this is the best Levada of all, in my opinion.
+It took me 1.30 hours to drive one way, and it was worth the long journey from the western side.

 Hiking Map of Caldeirao Verde in the beginning